Willi Castro Player Props: Twins vs. Tigers

-Willi Castro -- with a slugging percentage of .278 in his past 10 games (including zero home runs) -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the mound, on June 23 at 6:40 PM ET.
+On Sunday, Willi Castro (.323 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 12:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Red Sox.
+He reached base in his only plate appearance in his most recent appearance against the Tigers.

 Willi Castro Game Info & Props vs. the Tigers